AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Discounts for Young Drivers

-The cost of insuring teen drivers is higher than almost any other group, due to their inexperience and higher likelihood of being in an accident.
+The cost of insuring teen drivers is higher than for almost any other group, due to young drivers’ inexperience and higher likelihood of being in an accident.

-USAA offers a good-student discount for teens and other young drivers, which can help families save on auto insurance.
+USAA offers a good-student car insurance discount for teens and other young drivers, which can help families save on auto insurance.
 To qualify, the young driver must:

-• Attend high school, college, university, or vocational technical school full time
+• Attend a high school, college, university or vocational technical school full time.

 • Fulfill at least one of the following criteria:

-• Included on the honor roll, dean’s list, or similar
+• They must be included on the honor roll, dean’s list, or similar.

-Additionally, USAA offers a 10 percent “legacy” discount to drivers under age 25 who are transitioning from their parents’ policy to their own and have had no major violations in the last three years.
+Additionally, USAA offers a 10 percent “legacy” discount to drivers under age 25 who are transitioning from their parents’ policy to their own policy and have had no major violations in the past three years.

 What We Like Most: